 Four Corners Corn Drying Schedule, 2019-2020 Crop Year

-Shrink will be based at 1.4% over 15% and charged at each 1/10th percent beginning at 15.9%.
-Full shrink schedule is available at the Stanley plant and the Four Corners facility.
+Shrink begins for each 1/10th percent beginning at 15.9% based on 1.4% shrink and will be shrunk to 14.5% moisture.
+A full shrink schedule is available at the Stanley plant and the Four Corners facility.

 Please note: The Stanley plant will not accept corn over 15.5% moisture.
 However, if we find we are taking in too much higher-moisture corn, we may have to lower our maximum moisture allowed.
 If you deliver to Stanley, you may use the drying facility across the street or have your corn dried at another place of your choosing.